A grassroot environmental initiative

 Summer 2022

 In the summer of 2022, we have launched a new initiative called Plant-A-Tree.
-We were able to distribute and plant 60 fruit trees on individuals' private properties.
-The trees would help them support their families with future needs.
-We also provided 25 food parcels for families that had immediate needs.
+We were able to distribute and plant 60 fruit trees on private properties.
+These trees aim to provide families with a sustainable source of food over time.
+We also provided 25 food parcels for families facing immediate challenges.

-Ambitiously, this initiative tackles deforestation and food insecurity in the midst of the economic collapse.
+Ambitiously, this initiative tackles deforestation and food insecurity in the amidst of the economic collapse.
 Although the trees may not produce fruits immediately, they will start to become a sustainable source of food within a year and many more years to come.

 Let's start planting for a better future, one tree at a time.